 This tasty pork chop casserole is perfect at the end of a busy day—it is simple to prepare while hearty and satisfying.
 The pork chops are quickly browned in a hot pan and then baked in the oven with potatoes and onions and a simple sauce of condensed soup and milk.
 Before serving, the casserole is topped with shredded cheese and heated until bubbly.
-Serve alongside roasted broccoli or Brussel sprouts or a refreshing winter salad.
+Serve alongside roasted broccoli or Brussels sprouts or a refreshing winter salad.

 - Vegetable oil

 - 4 pork chops or cutlets

 - 4 cups sliced potatoes (1/4 inch thick)